ptnam0700/MultiAgents-TravelPlanner/README.md

 ## Acknowledgements
 - Built with Streamlit, LangGraph, LangChain, and Ollama.
-- Inspired by CrewAI multi-agent frameworks.
 - Thanks to the open-source community for tools and libraries!

 ## Contact
-For questions or support, reach out to [vikrambhat2](https://github.com/vikrambhat2) or open an issue in the repository.
+For questions or support, reach out to me on LinkedIn: [Vikram Bhat](https://www.linkedin.com/in/vikrambhat249/) or open an issue in the repository.